Permaculture gardeners look for plants that are multifunctional. These berry bushes can fix nitrogen in the soil while providing edible berries.

 Fruit Palatability: Good

-Goumi is native to Asia and has long been used as a superfood for its high levels of lycopene (more than tomatoes) and vitamins A, C and E. Birds like the berries but the shrubs are resistant to deer.
+Goumi is a native to Asia and has long been used as a superfood for its high levels of lycopene (more than tomatoes) and vitamins A, C and E. Birds like the berries but the shrubs are resistant to deer.
 The spring flowers provide nectar for pollinators.

 Image via Tatters on Flickr

 3: Sea Buckthorn Hippophae rhamnoides